Harnesser/tiny-spice-rs/doc/devlog.md

 # Development Log

+## 2017-09-16
+Last night I got transient analysis working!
+I even tried it on the diode bridge circuit and it was a success!

+Interestingly, even with non-linear devices in there, the timestep maxes out on this.
+Maybe that's to be expected - I've nothing that holds energy in the circuit so I don't need integration and all that.

+The logfile produced for the diode-bridge transient simulation is 4.5M.
+This is huge.

+Where to next?
+* L & C models
+* Write out engine metrics
+* Propper logging to quiten output
+* MOSFET model?
+* The LTE timestep thing?

 ## 2017-09-14
 Think I've an implementation of the iteration-count time-marching loop.
 Albeit that I've just ran it on a static circuit, but at least I can see the timesteps